Extremelyd1/HKMP/README.md

 As the name might suggest, Hollow Knight Multiplayer (HKMP) is a multiplayer mod for the popular 2D action-adventure game Hollow Knight.
 The main purpose of this mod is to allow people to host games and let others join them in their adventures.
 There is a dedicated [Discord server](https://discord.gg/KbgxvDyzHP) for the mod where you can ask questions or generally talk about the mod.
-Moreover, you can leave suggestions or bug reports and the latest announcements will be posted there.
+Moreover, you can leave suggestions or bug reports.
+The latest announcements will be posted there.

 ## Install
 ### Quick start